May 17, 2023

 If you don’t have much money left over at the end of each month, a debt lawyer will often recommend debt settlement for some of the following reasons.

-Reduced Debt: Debt settlement is often the best way forward because it reduces the amount of debt owed to your creditors.
-This process will typically last for two to four years which means you can be free of any overwhelming debt rather quickly.
+• Reduced Debt: Debt settlement is often the best option because it reduces the amount of debt owed to your creditors.
+This process typically lasts two to four years, which means you can be free of any overwhelming debt rather quickly.

-Avoid Debt Collectors: Collection companies usually get involved when repayments are overdue but debt settlement can keep these debt collectors at bay.
-It might not seem like a priority right now but avoiding these persistent calls and letters can save a great amount of stress.
+• Avoid Debt Collectors: Collection companies usually get involved when repayments are overdue, but debt settlement can keep these debt collectors at bay.
+It might not seem like a priority right now, but avoiding these persistent calls and letters can save a great deal of stress.

-Credit History: Many borrowers also choose to go down this route because debt settlement is a better option than filing for bankruptcy.
-Depending on various factors, a bankruptcy can stay on your credit report for years longer than a settled debt.
-But that’s just part of the story…
+• Credit History: Many borrowers also choose this route because debt settlement is a better option than filing for bankruptcy.
+Depending on various factors, bankruptcy can stay on your credit report for years longer than a settled debt.
+But that’s just part of the story.

 How Will Debt Settlement Affect Your Credit Score?